-(3) The Plan may exclude coverage of drugs that have therapeutic equivalents that are available over the counter.
+(3) The Plan may exclude coverage of drugs that have therapeutic equivalents, as defined by the U.S. Food and Drug Administration, that are available over the counter.
 Before excluding coverage under this subdivision, the Plan shall consult with the Plan's Pharmacy and Therapeutics Committee.